osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 The names of each section is derived from the plugin class name.
 For example, "Block Laser" is from the `GazeboRosBlockLaser` class and can be found in the file `gazebo_plugins/src/gazebo_ros_block_laser.cpp`.

-''If there are some sections blank, it means that this author got tired of documenting every plugin and you should fill in the area with your experience should you have knowledge and examples of how to use the particular plugin.''
+If there are some sections blank, it means that this author got tired of documenting every plugin and you should fill in the area with your experience should you have knowledge and examples of how to use the particular plugin.

 ## Camera

-'''Description:''' provides ROS interface for simulating cameras such as wge100_camera by publishing the CameraInfo and Image ROS messages as described in sensor_msgs.
+**Description:** provides ROS interface for simulating cameras such as wge100_camera by publishing the CameraInfo and Image ROS messages as described in sensor_msgs.

 ### RRBot Example